-- the changing and cross-cutting needs across customer groups (e.g. increase in older people with learning disabilities, and diagnosis of dementia); - efficiencies available by bringing customer groups together and sharing resources (e.g. buildings, transport ,staff); - how in-house service provision should fit with the wider strategic delivery of localised care provision to meet future demand and contribute to the West Sussex Plan priorities. - 1.2 Services are perceived as being in a state of "perpetual review" and this has made it extremely difficult to attract investment needed from Capital and Corporate budgets, or develop any service vision outside 'single issue' reviews.
+- 1.1 Historically changes and developments to Adults In-house Services have been made in isolation.
+Plans for service changes have focused on separate customer groups (e.g. Learning Disabilities and Older People) and individual geographical areas only.
+Over the last 10 years around 11 separate reviews have been undertaken2; not all reviews were completed and, while some delivered an efficiency saving, a revised staffing structure and/or service specification these reviews did not address: - the changing and cross-cutting needs across customer groups (e.g. increase in older people with learning disabilities, and diagnosis of dementia); - efficiencies available by bringing customer groups together and sharing resources (e.g. buildings, transport ,staff); - how in-house service provision should fit with the wider strategic delivery of localised care provision to meet future demand and contribute to the West Sussex Plan priorities. - 1.2 Services are perceived as being in a state of "perpetual review" and this has made it extremely difficult to attract investment needed from Capital and Corporate budgets, or develop any service vision outside 'single issue' reviews.
 This came out very strongly from engagement with staff, users of services and their families throughout this project.
-It is therefore vital that moving forward all recommendations made within this project continue to be closely aligned, monitored and reviewed within the context of the Adults' Strategic Commissioning priorities.

-1.3 West Sussex has a greater than average proportion of people aged over 65, relative to the total population.
+It is therefore vital that moving forward all recommendations made within this project continue to be closely aligned, monitored and reviewed within the context of the Adults' Strategic Commissioning priorities. - 1.3 West Sussex has a greater than average proportion of people aged over 65, relative to the total population.
 This is most significant for the proportion of the total population that are aged 85 and over.
 This will continue to be the case over the next 20 years.

+65-74 75+-84 85+

-12.0% 9.7% 4.4% West Sussex 2027 West Sussex 2037 13.5% 10.2% 6.5% England 2027 10.0% 7.5% 3.1% England 2037 11.2% 8.0% 4.6%
+West Sussex 2027 12.0% 9.7% 4.4%

+5 West Sussex 2037 13.5% 10.2% 6.5%

+е England 2027 10.0% 7.5% 3.1%

+England 2037 11.2% 8.0% 4.6%